Ill & Injured Pet Care

 - Sensitivity to touch

-If your furry friend shows symptoms of being ill or injured, please don’t hesitate to call us at 210-650-3141 to talk to a trained staff member.
+If your furry friend shows symptoms of being ill or injured, please don’t hesitate to call us.

 It is important to remain calm if you notice your pet has become suddenly ill or sustained an injury.
 The calmer you are in response to the situation, the more likely your pet is to remain calm and cooperative rather than aggressive.